Morshok/Klingon-repo/Organization/Reflections/Individual Reflections/Anthon/Week 2.md

 think of a mockup if we were bored during the day, and we would then decide which mockup we would choose during the meeting on wednesday.
-I was also helping come up with some of the epics, which we got from our Business Model Canvas, and discussed which of them to keep and which of them to throw.
+I was also helping come up with some of the epics, which we got from our Business Model Canvas, that we also created together during this meeting, and discussed which of them to keep and which of them to throw.
 In the future, I would need to stay an active member of the group in order to contribute towards the team's deliveries, whatever is important at the current situation.
 Amongst many things, I would for example need to actively review my peers code as per the Social Contract as well as deliver code myself, to be reviewed by my peers.